-2.3.4 Indexation
+2.2.4 Indexation

-This method is the one used by Gibtelecom to revalue its assets and all direct costs that have been incurred and capitalised to date would have to be incurred if the asset were replaced today.
+The indexation method can be used to revalue assets and all direct costs that have been incurred and capitalised to date would have to be incurred if the asset were replaced today.
 The index used is, where possible, an asset specific index.
 If a suitable specific index cannot be obtained a more general index is used as a proxy.
-Gibtelecom has obtained Current Cost Accounting indices from the Office for National Statistics in the United Kingdom.

-2.4 Depreciation
+2.3 Depreciation

-2.4.1 The current cost depreciation charge is calculated in the same way as the historical costs depreciation charge except that the current cost rather than the historical cost will be written off over the useful life.
+2.3.1 The current cost depreciation charge is calculated in the same way as the historical costs depreciation charge except that the current cost rather than the historical cost will be written off over the useful life.
 The same depreciation methods and asset lives are used as have been used in the historical cost accounts.

-12 Cost of Capital Components and Formulae used
+3 Cost of Capital Components and formulae used

-- 12.1 The price of network services includes a return on capital. - 12.2 The Weighted Average Cost of Capital (WACC), using the capital asset pricing model (CAPM) to determine a cost of equity, is the methodology employed in Gibtelecom's SMP Regulated Accounts.
+- 3.1 The price of network services includes a return on capital. - 3.2 The Weighted Average Cost of Capital (WACC), using the capital asset pricing model (CAPM) to determine a cost of equity, is the methodology employed in Gibtelecom's SMP Regulated Accounts.
 The WACC is the overall cost to an organisation of obtaining investment funds, including the cost of both debt sources and equity sources.
 It is an average representing the expected return on all of a company's securities.
-Each source of capital is weighted according to its prominence in the company's capital structure. - 12.3 In November 2005 the GRA issued a Decision Notice (11/05) to Gibtelecom relating to a pre-tax nominal weighted average cost of capital (WACC) of 15.3%.
-Gibtelecom continues to apply this rate in its separated regulatory accounts.
-The calculation of Gibtelecom's WACC is found below. - WACC(post tax) = $K_e x (E / E+D) + K_d (1-t) x (D / E+D)$ - WACC(pre-tax) = WACC(post tax) / (1-t)
+Each source of capital is weighted according to its prominence in the company's capital structure. - 3.3 In July 2012 the GRA issued a Decision Notice (A03/12) to Gibtelecom relating to a pre-tax nominal weighted average cost of capital (WACC) of 12.45%.
+Gibtelecom applies this rate in its SMP Regulated Accounts.
+The calculation of Gibtelecom's WACC is found below. - WACC(post tax) = $K_e x (E / E + D) + K_d (1-t) x (D / E + D)$ - $WACC{(pre-tax)} = WACC{(post tax)} / (1-t)$

-Where K_e = Cost of equity
+Where $K_e$ = Cost of equity

-E = Equity D = Debt
+E = Equity

+D = Debt
-K_d = Cost of debt

-t = tax rate (35%)
+$K_d$ = Cost of debt t = tax rate (20%)

-- K_e has to be calculated using the Capital Asset Pricing Formula (CAPM). - CAPM = $K_e = R_f + B(R_m-R_f) + SCA$
+- Ke has to be calculated using the Capital Asset Pricing Formula (CAPM). - CAPM = $K_e = R_f + B(R_m-R_f) + SCA$

-Where R_f = Risk free rate
+Where $R_f$ = Risk free rate

-B = Equity Beta (Converted from Asset Beta)

-R_m = Expected return on market portfolio
+B = Equity Beta (Converted from Asset Beta) Rm = Expected return on market portfolio